lucinder/CharacterSheetGenerator/README.md

 # Character Sheet Generator
 ### Prototype for a D&amp;D 5e random character sheet generator.
-*Right now this is in VERY early WIP stages.
+*Right now this is in early WIP stages.
 Please be patient as more and more features are added!*
+Note: This generator uses the Revised Ranger features from its UA release in place of the original Ranger features.

 **Races Available:**
 - Aarakocra